mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 >
 >B: Wow, nice catch!

 Surprisingly, it's a **good** sign when your reviewer spots subtle flaws in your code.
 It indicates that you're packaging your changelists well.
-Without all the obvious issues like bad formatting and confusing names, your reviewer can focus deeply on logic and design, yielding more interesting feedback.
+Without all the obvious issues like bad formatting and confusing names, your reviewer can focus deeply on logic and design, yielding more valuable feedback.

 ## Be patient when your reviewer is wrong